 There are five hundred pasta shapes to choose from.
 The shape of your pasta should dictate your sauce.
 Choosing the right pasta shape to suit the nature of your sauce makes a big difference to the finished dish.
 So, where do you start?
+Continue reading for tips and tricks to use when pairing pasta with your sauce!

 Butter or Oil Sauces